OCamlPro/freeton_wallet/sphinx/commands.rst

 ft node stop
 ~~~~~~~~~~~~~~

-Manage local nodes
+Stop the local node of a sandbox switch

 **DESCRIPTION**

-This command performs operations on nodes running TONOS SE in sandbox networks.
-It can start and stop nodes, and send tokens to accounts.
+This command can be used to stop the local node of a sandbox network running TONOS SE

 **USAGE**
 ::